pyk/cmake-tutorial/README.md

 ## Using Makefile
 We can automate the step to compile and link above using `Makefile`.
-First we need to write a `Makefile` with the following content:
+First we need to create new `Makefile` in the root directory with the following content:

     math.o: src/math.cc src/math.h
         c++ -c src/math.cc -o math.o